aws/aws-durable-execution-sdk-js/packages/aws-durable-execution-sdk-js/README.md

 ### Map

-Process arrays with concurrency control:
+Process arrays of items, applying durable operations to each with concurrency control:

 ```typescript
 const results = await context.map(